n6ls0n/learn-opengl-playground/README.md

 - We basically continuosly switch the framebuffer to render to and the texture to draw with.
 This allows us to first blur the scene's texture in the first framebuffer then blur the first framebuffer's color buffer into the second framebuffer, and then the second framebuffer's color buffer into the first and so on

 #### Deferred Shading

+- The way we've done lighting so far is called forward rendering or forward shading.
+A straightforward approach where we render an object and light it according to all light sources in a scene

+- We do this for individually for every object scene.
+While it is quite easy to understadn and implement it is also quite heavy on performance as each rendered object has to iterate over each light source for every rendered fragment

+- Forward rendering also tends to wast a lot of fragment shader runs in scenes with a high depth complexity (multiple objects cover the same screen pixel) as fragment shader outputs are overwritten

+- Deferred shading or deferred rendering aims to overcome these issues by drastically changing the way we render objects.
+This gives us several new options to significantly optimize scenes with large number of lights, allwing us to render hundreds (or even) thousands of lights with an acceptable frame rate

+- It is based on the idea that we defer or postpone most of the heavy rendering (like lighting) to a later stage.
+Deferred shading consists of two passes: in the first pass, called the geometry pass, we render the scene once and retrieve all kinds of geometrical information from the objects that we store in a collection of textures called the G-buffer; think of position vectors, color vectors, normal vectors and/or specular values

+- The geometric information of a scene stored in the G-buffer is then later used for more complex lighting calculations

+- We use the textures from the G-buffer in a second pass called the lighting pass where we render a screen-filled quad and calculate the scene's lighting for each fragment using the geometrical information stored in the G-buffer; pixel by pixel, we iterate over the G-buffer

+- Instead of taking each object all the way from the vertex shader to the fragment shader, we decouple its advanced fragment process to a later stage

+- The lighting calculations are exactly the same but this time we take all required input variables from the corresponding G-buffer textures instead of the vertex shader (plus some uniform variables)

+- A major advantage of this approach is that whatever fragment ends up in the G-buffer is the actual fragment information that ends up as a screen pixel

+- The depth test already concluded this fragment to be the last and top-most fragment.
+This ensures that for each pixel we process in the lighting pass, we only calculate lighting once

+- Furthermore, deferred rendering opens up the possibility for further optimizations that allow us to render a much larger amount of light sources compared to forward rendering

+- It also comes with some disadvantages though as the G-buffer requires us to store a relatively large amount of scene data in its texture color buffers

+- This eats memory, especially since scene data like position vectors require a high precision

+- Another disadvantage is that it doesn't support blending ( as we only have information of the top-most fragment) and MSAA no longer works

+- Filling the G-buffer in the geometry pass isn't too expensive as we directly store object information liek position, color or normals into a framebuffer with a small or zero amount of processing

+- By using multiple rendered targets we can even do all of this in a single render pass

 #### SSAO